glwrm/sessapyb/goguardian/README.md

  * https://localstorage.goguardian/xdLocalStorage.js

 There are also two files, found in the session storage of any website:
 - gg_policy.json
 - gg_entities.json

-All the code in these will be inside files in the "sourcecode" folder for easy access.
+All the code in these will be inside files in the "sourcecode" folder for easy access. gg_policy.json contains the full list of flagged words, and many must be censored (For obvious reasons.)
+If you would like a full list, email me at glowwqrm@gmail.com or locate it using Eruda on a device with GoGuardian installed.